 Alternative gemstones and metals

-Diamonds are forever, but gemstones are making a marked rise amongst engagement ring trends.
+Diamonds are forever, but gemstones are making a marked rise among current engagement ring trends.

 Jewellers worldwide are designing and crafting colourful gemstones in both classic round and oval cuts, plus geometric shapes to fit lovers embracing more alternative aesthetics.